Compare without Despair: Reliable Preference Evaluation with Generation Separability: Acknowledgments

 \section{Acknowledgments}

-We would like to thank several members of USC NLP for their valuable feedback, insights, and help in designing and testing our human evaluation: Jaspreet Ranjit, Risha Surana, Xinyue Cui, Yoonsoo Nam, Keyu He, Joseph Liu, Matthew Finlayson, Brihi Joshi, Johnny Wei, Robin Jia.
-This research was supported in part by a Young Investigator award from the Allen Institute for AI.
+We would like to thank several members of USC NLP for their valuable feedback, insights, and help in designing and testing our human evaluation: Jaspreet Ranjit, Risha Surana, Xinyue Cui, Yoonsoo Nam, Keyu He, Joseph Liu, Matthew Finlayson, Brihi Joshi, Johnny Wei, and Robin Jia.
+This research was supported in part by a Young Investigator award from the Allen Institute for AI, as well as the National Science Foundation under Grant No. IIS-2403436.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.